Estate Planning Mediation Practice Areas

 - Financial Transactions, Life Insurance, Investments, Charitable Legacies

-Oklahoma Estate Planning Mediator
+Nationwide Estate Planning Mediator

 Gale Allison knows the parties in Estate Planning disputes settle by removing unpleasant confrontation.
-She knows those involved recognize their needs and priorities, but require help to communicate and stay on task to find solutions.
+She knows participants in the dispute recognize their needs and priorities, but require help to communicate and stay on task to find solutions.
 Without taking sides or making decisions she facilitates exploring and creating options to meet their mutual interests.
 She clearly sets and reinforces expectations, diplomatically keeping the focus on needs rather than positions or demands.
 She helps the estate planning attorney resolve issues while and retain the whole family as clients by taking the heat for challenges, preventing the attorney from having to take sides.
 Working easily between clients, attorneys, and independent expert resources she assures everyone understands the written agreement and the consequences of failure to agree.
 She helps people divided by differences create enforceable solutions and make peace.

 Gale Allison has decades as an estate planning attorney before becoming a certified mediator.
 She knows the components of a solid estate plan and its likely outcomes.
 Helping people customize creative estate solutions is her approach to mediating Estate Planning conflicts.
-See her mediation credentials, explore her other types of mediation, and learn more in her Asked & Answered Blog.
+See her mediation credentials, explore her other types of mediation, and learn more in her Blog.